Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 )
 ```

 ## Common table expressions (CTEs)

 1. Left align the `with`, `as` and `select`, `update` or `insert` keywords.
-1. Place the column list under the `with` keyword and indented using 4 spaces.
+1. Place the column list under the `with` keyword and indent using 4 spaces.
-1. Place commas in front of the column names
+1. Place commas in front of the column names.

-### Example
+### Example CTE

 ```sql
 ;with sales_invoice_vat (